senzing-garage/sz-sdk-java/Migration.md

 and as such are first-class objects.
 Using an `enum` type provides the following benefits:

 1. Converting an `SzFlag` to a `String` for debugging or logging yields a symbolic name.
-1. An `SzFlag` value can be use obtained from its symbolic name using the standard `valueOf(String)` function.
+1. An `SzFlag` value can be obtained from its symbolic name using the standard `valueOf(String)` function.
 1. An array of all `SzFlag` values can be obtained via the standard `values()` function.

 Because the flags are represented by an `enum` type, the bitwise-OR operation can no